-As part of the program, all three students will each receive a $3600 stipend to help support their work at MUSC.
+As part of the program, all three students will each receive a substantial grant to help support their work at MUSC.
 The funding is provided through the newly enhanced Honors Summer Enrichment Program which, in addition to funding, provides honors students with supplemental workshops and peer-to-peer collaboration to enhance summer experiences like internships and faculty-led research.
 Following the internship, the three PASS students will also present on their work at the the 2021 MUSC Research Day in November.

 Both the Honors College and Department of Surgery faculty hope to continue the program in subsequent summers.

 “We would love for this to be an annual opportunity,” says Meyer-Bernstein.
 “A true pipeline that future honors students can benefit from.”